 However, it is no secret that exersaucers have their downside.
-Since the baby is stationed at one place, their exposure to the surrounding environment is limited.
-When they crawl, roll over and try to reach for things on their own they become actively occupied as they explore what is around them.
+Since the baby is stationed in one place, their exposure to the surrounding environment is limited.
+When they crawl, rollover, and try to reach for things on their own they become actively occupied as they explore what is around them.

 Also, they limit the interaction between babies and parents.
 Babies will always need attention and attachment as they grow.
 When you hold them and play with them they feel safe and secure.
 That is why when a baby is held and cuddled well, they eventually sleep due to the fine feeling.

 Poor posture is quite unhealthy when the baby is young since this is the time bones and other organs are developing.
 So when babies are put in exersaucers for extended periods of time, they sometimes change positions to arched backs which strain their trunk.

 This can lead to joint pain when they are older or permanent disability when the problem is not addressed in time.
 They can also get bowlegs when left to stand on their feet for too long before they fully learn how to walk.